vsirotin/digital-treasure-chest/projects/keeper-master-data/README.md

 ## Using ##

 The library allows you to develop your own tools.

-It contains some predefined readers, writers, adapters (combination of reader and writer) and keepers (a chain of adapters):
+It contains also some predefined readers, writers, adapters (combination of reader and writer) and keepers (a chain of adapters):

 ### Readers: ###
 - Http - Reader